Apprentice FAQs

 At Baltic Apprenticeships, we offer programmes at Level 3 and Level 4.

-A Level 3 apprenticeship, or Advanced Apprenticeship, is equivalent to A-Level qualifications.
-A Level 4 apprenticeship, or Higher Apprenticeship, is equivalent to a foundation degree.
+A Level 3 Apprenticeship, or Advanced Apprenticeship, is equivalent to A-Level qualifications.
+A Level 4 Apprenticeship, or Higher Apprenticeship, is equivalent to a foundation degree.

 After you pass your apprenticeship, you will get certificates to show that you have achieved the qualification.